 - Green leaf lettuce: Or your preferred lettuce.
 Any type will do!

 - Tomato: A large slicing tomato like a beefsteak works wonderfully.

 - Sliced dill pickles: The recipe calls for four slices per wrap, but feel free to adjust.

 - Shredded cheddar cheese

-How do you make pickle-brined fried chicken wraps? ( + tips)
+How to make fried chicken wrap? ( + tips)

 The first step is to brine the chicken.
 Put the chicken tenderloins in a shallow dish or a Ziploc bag and pour in the brine, making sure the chicken is submerged and refrigerate for two to six hours.

-Once the chicken has finished brining, heat you oil in a deep-fat fryer or a cast-iron pan.
+Once the chicken has finished brining, heat your oil in a deep-fat fryer or a cast-iron pan.
 Oil should be at least three inches deep.

 Meanwhile, whisk together the buttermilk and eggs in a small/medium bowl.
 Set aside.